svanhess/coalmine_ruby/README.md

     # For example
     rake coalmine:deployment[1.0.0,brad]

+Or, with Capistrano add this to your `deploy.rb`:

+    require "coalmine/capistrano"

+This will automatically send a deployment notification to Coalmine when you run `cap deploy`

 ## Filtering sensitive information

 Coalmine will automatically string-replace values that you deem to be sensitive and do not want to be sent out.